hassaan1shakil/ML-Methods-For-Hospital-Readmission-Prediction/README.md

 ## Files in this Repository

-*   `SOFTEC_(1)_(1) (3).ipynb`: The main Jupyter Notebook containing all the code for data processing, feature engineering, modeling, evaluation, and prediction.
+*   `Readmission Prediction.ipynb`: The main Jupyter Notebook containing all the code for data processing, feature engineering, modeling, evaluation, and prediction.
-*   `train.csv`: The training data file.
+*   `Data/train.csv`: The training data file.
-*   `test.csv`: The test data file for generating predictions.
+*   `Data/test.csv`: The test data file for generating predictions.
-*   `submission.csv`: The generated submission file with predicted readmission status for the test data (created after running the notebook).
+*   `Data/metaData.csv`: The file containing all the description of all the attributes in tha dataset.
 *   `README.md`: This file.

 ## Getting Started